 I worked at the largest Borders Books in San Francisco from 2002 to 2006.
 I started as a Christmas temp, hoping to be offered a permanent bookseller position.
 I moved into store security instead, and I was simply the worst.
 I never caught a single shoplifter.
 Fortunately, before my self-esteem was completely shot, a bookseller position opened up.
 I was assigned to the children and teen section, my favorite, and I was finally where I belonged.

-It was fine for us to get autographs when a celebrity came in for a signing, but it was not cool to ask for one from a customer.
+It was fine for us to get autographs when a celebrity came in for a signing, but it was not cool to ask for one from celebrities who were there as customers.
 Too bad, because my collection would be awesome.
-I was still working store security when Alex Rodriguez came in to browse.
-I was at my usual position by the door, where he stopped and looked outside, clearly annoyed at the rabid baseball fans who were waiting with their binders full of memorabilia to sign.
-I only knew who he was because of the store grapevine, and I’m no baseball fan.
+I was still working store security when Alex Rodriguez came in to browse I was at my usual position by the door, where he stopped and looked outside, clearly annoyed at the rabid baseball fans who were waiting with their binders full of memorabilia to sign.
+I only knew who he was because of the store grapevine, since I don’t know much about baseball.
 Still, I nodded at him and tried to appear sympathetic.
 He was handsome, he seemed a little arrogant, and I could tell his watch was very expensive.
-That’s really all I had time to observe before he walked out to be mobbed.
+That’s all I had time to observe before he walked out to be mobbed.

 One of the nicest people I helped as a bookseller was actor F. Murray Abraham.
 He was energetic and friendly, and I was determined to find something for him.
 I took him to three different floors, trying to find a book in stock that he’d find interesting.
 It was one of those days when we seemed to be sold out of every title I looked up.
 Still, he was full of good humor, and I may have surprised him when I said I enjoyed his performance in the miniseries Dead Man’s Walk.
 Maybe he gets tired of hearing about Amadeus.
 I had good luck with actors.
 I was delighted to find Bill Irwin in the children’s section one day, and we had a quick chat.
 I’d worked with him in 1985 at the La Jolla Playhouse, and I’d recently met him again at the stage door after a performance of his stage show Fool Moon.
 He’s got to be one of the sweetest people in show business.